Who We are Helping

 The principle traditional fishing practice is performed on-foot or from small dugout canoes called ‘lakanas’ in Malagasy, or ‘pirogues’ in French.
 The style of lakanas differ in sail configuration and the number of outriggers, with regional preferences.
 On the west coast, fishermen use a single outrigger and a sail (lakana fiara), whereas fishermen on the east coast use a narrower canoe, with two outriggers, and no sail.
 The presence of a sail allows fishermen to travel greater distances, often no further than 10km from shore.

 In addition to Lakanas, the Vezo use a range of other traditional fishing gears:

 • gill nets

 • beach seines (mainly in the Toliara region)

 • spear guns

 • and in the past, natural poisons from locally collected roots.

-The methods used by the Vezo, namely the use of beach seines and reef gleaning (trampling on the reef flat during times of low tide to collect fish, octopus, crabs, shells, sea cucumbers etc.), have contributed to a pronounced degradation of shallow water reef habitats in the southern region.
-This collective degradation by over exploitation of the resources, population increase and natural events can be clearly seen in the Bay of Ranobe.
+The fishing methods used by the Vezo, namely the use of beach seines and reef gleaning (trampling on the reef flat during times of low tide to collect fish, octopus, crabs, shells, sea cucumbers etc.), have contributed to a pronounced degradation of shallow water reef habitats in the southern region of Madagascar.
+Collective marine habitat degradation due to resource over-exploitation, population increase and natural events can be clearly seen in the Bay of Ranobe.
 It has resulted in an increase of fishing effort by the Vezo in order for them to sustain a subsistence lifestyle which has consequently exacerbated the problem, condemning many of the Bay’s marine resources to exhaustion.